 In cases where the paying parent lives with a partner, the CSA flat rate gets used if the partner receives:

 The CSA use the reduced rate if the net weekly income is over £100 and less than £200 for the paying parent.
-In this case the parent would pay the £5 flat rate plus a percentage of their net weekly income.
+In this case, the parent would pay the £7 flat rate plus a percentage of their net weekly income.

 The CSA basic rate gets calculated as a percentage of the paying parent's net income.
-Basic rates apply when the parent has a net weekly income of £200 or more.
+Basic rates apply when the parent has a net weekly income between £200 and £3,000.
 The percentage amount depends on:

-How Does Child Support Agency Work: CSA Rates in the United Kingdom
+How Does Child Support Agency Work: CSA Rates in United Kingdom